bitst0rm-pub/Formatter/README.md

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`

-The left-hand pane contains all the default settings, while right-hand pane is where personal customizations can be made.<br/>
+The left-hand pane contains all the default settings, while right-hand pane is where personal customizations can be made.
 Ensure to maintain the config structure in the right-hand pane.<br/>
 Do **not** edit the default settings in the left-hand pane.
 Any modifications there will be lost when the package is updated.

 The following settings example should give you direction on how to setup Formatter: